wallaby-rails/wallaby-rails/README.md

     end
     ```

-For more configurations and How-Toes for Wallaby, see [Customization](CUSTOMIZATION.md).
+For more configurations and How-Toes, see [Customization](docs/CUSTOMIZATION.md).

 ## License
 This project rocks and uses MIT-LICENSE.